deidis/semantic-nft/README.md

 For more examples, please refer to the [example project](./nft-workspace/example-project).
 Here's the list of fields that are supported:

-- author (PDF info tag to represent the author of the PDF, defaults to the artist of the artwork)
+- author (PDF info tag to represent the author of the PDF, defaults to the artist (_XMP-dc:Creator_ field) of the artwork)
 - title (PDF info tag to represent the title of the PDF, defaults to "Certificate of authenticity")
 - subject (PDF info tag to represent the description of the contents of the PDF, defaults to empty string)
 - TODO: add all